Prevention Planning and Protection For Data Backup and Recovery

 Drive failure and human error are two primary culprits of data loss.
 People will make mistakes and eventually, every hard drive will fail at some point.
 Having a reliable data backup system is a safeguard against these and other common missteps.

 Performance stopping threats such as ransomware have become a huge concern for Houston area businesses as of late and accentuated the need for data recovery strategies.
 Across the country, dozens of hospitals have been forced to cancel surgeries and divert patients and factories, while some of the biggest manufacturers in the world have had to shut down production lines.
 Thousands of organizations have been inflicted with ransomware, and those with an effective 3-2-1 data recovery plan in place experienced diminished interruption.
+They also have a data recovery company similar to DriveSavers (see https://drivesaversdatarecovery.com/) if they require assistance with recovering any lost data.
 A 3-2-1 backup strategy entails:

 - 3 copies of your data